-As you are probably aware, parents can gift to their children \$12,000 per spouse per child each year (2006 and beyond) without incurring gift taxes (50% tax in 2006 for gifts in excess of \$12,000 per spouse per child).
+As you are probably aware, parents can gift to their children \$14,000 per spouse per child each year without incurring gift taxes.
 Many clients do not like the concept of gifting during their life to children because, once money or property is gifted, it is gone forever (even though the parent can dictate to some extent how the gift is used when gifted to an irrevocable trust).